 Support for students

-The UCO also has a Student Support team who are available to provide support on a range of issues, including learing and welfare support, and an onsite counsellor.
+The UCO has a dedicated Student Support team who are on hand to provide advice and guidance on a range of issues, including learning and welfare, budgeting and finance, disability and dyslexia, pastoral care, bereavement and personal issues, as well as counselling.
 Find out more.

 Costs & financial support